CraftsmenLtd/BloodConnect/docs/legal/PrivacyPolicy.rst

 ------------------------
 For privacy-related inquiries contact us at:

-| Email: info@craftsmensoftware.com
+| Email: bloodconnect@craftsmensoftware.com
-| Website: www.bloodconnect.net

 15. Consent
 ------------------------
 By using BloodConnect, you consent to this Privacy Policy and our data practices.